Fluffy Blueberry Pancakes Recipe (Easy!)

 Serve warm however you like them.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-Can I use frozen blueberries in pancakes?
+Can I use frozen blueberries?

 I highly recommend fresh blueberries, but you can use frozen blueberries in this recipe.
 Simply scatter a small handful of frozen, unthawed blueberries in the batter right after you add batter to your hot pan.
 That way your batter won’t turn blue if you add the frozen blueberries too early to your batter!

-Can I use another berry or mix-in in these pancakes?
+Can I use another berry or mix-in?

 Can the batter be made ahead?